-Flood Mitigation Actions.
+Flood Mitigation Actions2.
 Retrofitting structures prone to periodic flooding is an effective mitigation technique to reduce the flood loss of property and is consistent with all of the goals.
 Techniques include the elevation of structures, acquisition, mitigation reconstruction, dry flood proofing, wet flood proofing, and drainage improvements and installation of generators.

 - Elevation: involves raising a structure on a new foundation so that the lowest floor is above the Base Flood Elevation (BFE).
-Almost any type and size of structure can be elevated (depending on the location of the structure the stricter regulations governing construction in A zones such as higher BFEs may preclude the elevation of certain types of structure in coastal areas).
+Almost any type and size of structure can be elevated (depending on the location of the structure - the stricter regulations governing construction in A zones such as higher BFEs may preclude the elevation of certain types of structure in coastal areas).
 As part of this plan update, local floodplain administrators in each community provided feedback describing the implementation of the NFIP in their respective jurisdictions.
 The City of Kingston, Town of New Paltz, and Village of Saugerties indicated that their current floodplain management ordinance already exceeds FEMA or State minimum requirements.
 Based on the language of local codes for these communities, the City of Kingston and Town of New Paltz both regulate to a minimum of BFE plus two feet; while the Village of Saugerties regulates to a minimum of BFE plus four feet. - Acquisition of structures: or "buyout" option is the most effective mitigation technique to reduce the loss of property due to flooding.
 The owners of repetitive flood loss structures or substantially damaged structures sell their structure to the community on a cost share basis for the fair market value of the structure prior to the last flood event.
 The structure is demolished and removed with a deed restriction placed on the property in perpetuity, thus eliminating the structure from future flood damage.
 This approach is most effective when flood prone structures located within the same vicinity are grouped together and acquired.
 The remaining property can be converted into usable recreational space with minor structure restrictions.
 It should be noted that owners of repetitive loss structures may be required to pay higher flood insurance rates if they fail to mitigate the structure. - Mitigation Reconstruction: is a component of the Severe Repetitive Loss (SRL) grant program that allows demolition and reconstruction of structures when traditional elevation cannot be implemented.
 This activity can be used for structures that were substantially damaged or destroyed.
 Currently this is a pilot program utilized mainly on the gulf coast but can be considered a potential approach to mitigation activities. - Dry flood proofing: techniques include the building of floodwalls adjacent to existing walls, the installation of special doors to seal out floodwaters, and special backflow valves for water and sewer lines.
-Generally, dry floodproofing is only approvable for non-residential structures. - Wet flood proofing: includes measures applied to a structure that prevent or provide resistance to damage from flooding while allowing floodwaters to enter the structure or area.
+Generally, dry floodproofing is only approvable for non-residential structures.